DankGamesStudios/Tankr/README.md

 bash deploy.sh
 ```

-deploy also supports the `dev` for the first argument.
+Deploy also supports the `dev` for the first argument.

 #### Reverse proxy with directory